cg5-/baba-modding-guide/README.md

 [Insert picture?]

 ## The Rule Parser and Features
-The rule parser is found in the code function in rules.lua.
-It is re-run at certain times during each turn [state when?], but only if text has moved since the last time it ran.
+The rule parser is found in the `code` function in rules.lua.
+It is re-run at certain times during each turn, but only if `updatecode` is 1 which usually happens because text was pushed.
 The output of the rule parser is a set of features.
 All features have the same structure:

 ```lua
 {baseRule, conditions, unitIds}